 - Leukemias: Early medical or behavioral interventions can alter the developmental trajectory in children treated for leukemias.
 In general, children with leukemia have concomitant behavioral and cognitive difficulties.
-The extent of problems typically depends on the age of the child at treatment, the treatment intensity, and the time lapse since treatment.
+The extent of problems typically depends on the age of the child at treatment, the treatment intensity, and the time lapsed since treatment.
 Children with an underlying trisomic disorder that affects the brain's development who undergo this intensive treatment for leukemia are likely to face problems as they mature.
-Future research should focus on the mechanisms by which impairments occur in these children.

-- Congenital heart disease: As survival of children with congenital heart defects improves, clinicians increasingly recognize neurodevelopmental problems in at least one-half of the survivors.
+Future research should focus on the mechanisms by which impairments occur in these children. - Congenital heart disease: As survival of children with congenital heart defects improves, clinicians increasingly recognize neurodevelopmental problems in at least one-half of the survivors.
 The incidence of neurodevelopmental problems appears to increase over time.
 Typically developing children with congenital heart disease have a somewhat characteristic neurodevelopmental signature; as adolescents, they tend to have difficulty with social cognition.
 However, neurodevelopmental outcomes vary (often for the worse) among children with Down syndrome, even if they have the same heart defects and receive the same treatments as typically developing children.
-Possible research opportunities include longitudinal assessments of cognitive and behavioral outcomes in relation to genetic studies, such as whole exome or whole genome sequencing or targeted sequencing of candidate genes not located on human chromosome 21.

-- Obstructive sleep apnea: As with typically developing individuals, this condition may exert an impact on cognition in individuals with Down syndrome.

-- Other comorbid conditions: Additional investigation on the impact of these conditions in individuals with Down syndrome:

-- Autism spectrum disorders

-- Seizure disorders/epilepsy
+Possible research opportunities include longitudinal assessments of cognitive and behavioral outcomes in relation to genetic studies, such as whole exome or whole genome sequencing or targeted sequencing of candidate genes not located on human chromosome 21. - Obstructive sleep apnea: As with typically developing individuals, this condition may exert an impact on cognition in individuals with Down syndrome. - Other comorbid conditions: Additional investigation on the impact of these conditions in individuals with Down syndrome: - Autism spectrum disorders - Seizure disorders/epilepsy

-- Psychiatric or neurobehavioral problems, (e.g., attention deficit hyperactivity disorder, obsessive compulsive disorder, depression, anxiety, grief) and their interactions with cognitive function
+- Psychiatric or neurobehavioral problems (e.g., attention deficit hyperactivity disorder, obsessive compulsive disorder, depression, anxiety, grief, regression) and their interactions with cognitive function

-- Pulmonary hypertension
+- o Pulmonary hypertension

+- o Atypical thyroid levels and thyroid-related diseases

 - Celiac disease

+- o Gastrointestinal structural and functional defects

-- Hirschsprung disease
+- o Hirschsprung disease

-- Atlanto-axial instability
+- o Atlanto-axial instability

-- Endocrine function
+- Endocrine function and Type 1 diabetes

-- Immune system dysfunction - Hypercholesterolemia
+- o Immune system dysfunction

+- o Obesity, metabolic dysfunction, and hypercholesterolemia